 In case you have doubts, let me me reassure you: Israel is an up and coming food destination, with fantastic restaurants where chefs combine a passion for excellent quality ingredients with innovation; and where locals take pride in showing people what food in Israel is all about.

-But if you think that food in Israel is all about the Middle East, think again.
+But if you think that Israeli food is all about the Middle East, think again.
 Obviously, Palestinian and Middle Eastern influences are predominant in Israeli cuisine.
 But it goes well beyond that: for as small as it is, this country is a melting pot of cultures and peoples, and this is very well reflected in its food which gracefully borrows its flavors from those of Morocco, Poland, Hungary, Russia, Yemen and much more.

 In this post, I will highlight the best Israeli food and all the dishes and nibbles you should try while in the country.
 First of all, however, let me share some tips that will help you make the most of this incredible country’s food culture.